nikhilkushwah5297-png/Summer_Assignment_25110CN329/README.md

 3. Prime number check
 4. Fibonacci series
 Day 2 Assignment
-Name: Nikhil Kushwah
-Roll No: 25110CN329
 Programs:
-Q5 - Sum of digits of a number
+5 - Sum of digits of a number
-Q6 - Reverse a number
+6 - Reverse a number
-Q7 - Product of digits of a number
+7 - Product of digits of a number
-Q8 - Check whether a number is palindrome
+8 - Check whether a number is palindrome